Gastroesophageal reflux disease

 - Digestive disorders

-- Don't do anything that might stop food from moving easily down the esophagus into the stomach.
+- DO NOT do anything that might stop food from moving easily down the esophagus into the stomach.
 This includes bending, lying down, or doing intense exercise soon after a meal.

 - Avoid acidic foods and drinks, such as caffeinated drinks, decaffeinated coffee, and orange juice.